What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-~ LLMs are typically aligned with human values through reinforcement learning with human feedback (RLHF), where behaviors favored by humans are rewarded, and those rated poorly are penalized~\cite{shen2023large}.
+\paragraph{\textbf{Weak-to-Strong Paradigm}} LLMs are typically aligned with human values through reinforcement learning with human feedback (RLHF), where behaviors favored by humans are rewarded, and those rated poorly are penalized~\cite{shen2023large}.
 However, as LLMs continue to evolve and surpass human capabilities in various tasks, they are becoming \emph{superhuman models}, capable of performing complex and creative tasks that may exceed human understanding.
 For instance, these models can generate thousands of lines of specialized code, engage in intricate mathematical reasoning, and produce lengthy, creative novels.
 Evaluating the correctness and safety of such outputs poses significant challenges for human evaluators.
 This scenario introduces a new paradigm for aligning superhuman models, termed \emph{weak-to-strong generalization}, which involves using weaker (smaller) models as supervisors for stronger (larger) models~\cite{burnsweak}.
-In this approach, large, powerful models are fine-tuned on labels generated by smaller, less capable models, enabling the strong models to generalize beyond the limitations of their weaker supervisors.
+The goal is for strong models to learn from limited or imperfect signals and generalize beyond their weaker teachers' capabilities.
+We categorize recent advances in weak-to-strong generalization into two primary classes: (1) Data Annotation, and (2) Test-Time Alignment.